Welcome to 4th grade at Green Woods Charter School!

 The ARC resources support students as developing readers by providing them with strategies they need to be able to read complex text on their own.
 Reading, Writing, Listening, Speaking, and Language skills are embedded throughout each unit as students study themes connected to Science, Social Studies, and Literature.

 There are 4 units of study throughout the school year.
-In Fourth Grade these units consist of Literacy Lab, Weather and Climate, Mystery and Forensic Science, and Countries of the World.
+In Fourth Grade these units consist of Literacy Lab, Animal Adaptations, Mystery and Forensic Science, and Countries of the World.

 Green Woods uses the Into Math curriculum built for instruction on the Common Core State Standards (CCSS).
 This curriculum is an intentional and comprehensive mathematics program that centers on student growth.
 Growth is maximized when instruction, assessment, and mindset are coordinated and aligned.
 Throughout the year, students build their conceptual understandings, improve their procedural fluency, and apply their knowledge in meaningful contexts and real-world applications.
 With more focused learning, every student can achieve at their highest levels.